 1. LICENSE GRANT.
-Taylor-James Publications, Inc. (Taylor-James) grants Licensee a non-exclusive and non-transferable license to reproduce and use for personal or internal business purposes the electronic version (Acrobat book) of the Product, provided any copy must contain all of the original proprietary notices.
-This license does not entitle Licensee to receive from Taylor-James any hard-copy documentation, technical support, telephone assistance, or enhancements or updates to the Product.
-Licensee may redistribute this product on a NON-PROFIT, NON-COMMERCIAL basis, provided all original proprietary notices are included in Product.
-Licensee may NOT customize the Product in any way without first obtaining express written permission from Taylor-James.
+Visual Jazz Publications, Inc. grants Licensee one non-exclusive and non-transferable license to reproduce and use for personal or internal business purposes the electronic version (Acrobat books and support files on CDs) of the Product, provided any copy must contain all of the original proprietary notices.
+This license does not entitle Licensee to receive from Visual Jazz any hard-copy documentation, technical support, telephone assistance, or enhancements or updates to the Product.

-2. RESTRICTIONS.
-Except as otherwise expressly permitted in this Agreement, Licensee may not: (i) modify or create any derivative works of the Product, including translation or localization; (ii) redistribute, encumber, sell, rent, lease, sublicense, or otherwise transfer rights to the Product; or (iii) remove or alter any trademark, logo, copyright or other proprietary notices, legends, symbols or labels in the Product.
+Licensee may NOT redistribute this product or customize the Product in any way without first obtaining express written permission from Visual Jazz.

-3. TERMINATION.
-Without prejudice to any other rights, Taylor-James may terminate this Agreement if Licensee breaches any of its terms and conditions.
+- 2. RESTRICTIONS.
+Except as otherwise expressly permitted in this Agreement, Licensee may not: (i) modify or create any derivative works of the Product, including translation or localization; (ii) redistribute, encumber, sell, rent, lease, sublicense, or otherwise transfer rights to the Product; or (iii) remove or alter any trademark, logo, copyright or other proprietary notices, legends, symbols or labels in the Product. - 3.
+TERMINATION.
+Without prejudice to any other rights, Visual Jazz may terminate this Agreement if Licensee breaches any of its terms and conditions.
 Upon termination, Licensee shall destroy all copies of the Product.

 4. PROPRIETARY RIGHTS.
-Title, ownership rights, and intellectual property rights in the Product shall remain in Taylor-James and/or its suppliers.
-Licensee acknowledges such ownership and intellectual property rights and will not take any action to jeopardize, limit or interfere in any manner with Taylor-James or its suppliers' ownership of or rights with respect to the Product.
+Title, ownership rights, and intellectual property rights in the Product shall remain with Visual Jazz and/or its suppliers.
+Licensee acknowledges such ownership and intellectual property rights and will not take any action to jeopardize, limit or interfere in any manner with Visual Jazz or its suppliers' ownership of or rights with respect to the Product.
 The Product is protected by U.S. copyright.
-Licensee agrees, at its expense, to defend and hold Taylor-James and its affiliates harmless from any and all costs, damages and reasonable attorneys' fees resulting from any claim that Licensee's use of the Product has injured or otherwise violated any right of any third party or violates any law.
+Licensee agrees, at its expense, to defend and hold Visual Jazz and its affiliates harmless from any and all costs, damages and reasonable attorneys' fees resulting from any claim that Licensee's use of the Product has injured or otherwise violated any right of any third party or violates any law.